 Funding and Training Opportunities

-The fifth session of the Responsible Conduct of Research (RCR) Lunch and Learn Series is entitled “National Dialogue on Data Repositories and Data Curation” and will be held on May 10 from noon until 1:00 p.m. in A004 Blount Hall.
-As always, this series is sponsored by the Office of Research and Engagement, in collaboration with the UT Libraries and the Graduate School.
+The Spring 2017 Responsible Conduct of Research (RCR) Lunch and Learn Series comes to a close with a session entitled “RCR Lunch & Learn: Wrap Up and Review of Institutional Risk”.
+This session will take place on May 17 from noon until 1:00 p.m. in A001 Blount Hall.
+This series has been sponsored by the Office of Research and Engagement, in collaboration with the UT Libraries and the Graduate School.
 Find out more about the series and register with ORE.